Laitila93/Brain-Battle/README.md

-# polly24
+# Brain Battle

-This is skeleton code for building "real-time" quiz and polling tools.
-The code is intended for quick prototyping and for learning (user) interface programming.
+Brain Battle is a real-time, strategic math game designed for quick prototyping and learning user interface programming.
+Players compete by answering math questions to claim nodes on a game board, aiming to dominate the board and block their opponent.
+The game supports multiple languages and offers customizable game settings, including different math operators, question counts, and number ranges.

 ## Customize configuration